cetz-package/cetz/src/draw/shapes.typ

 ///
 /// - origin (coordinate): Coordinate to draw the star's center at.
 /// - sides (int): Number of points of the star (>= 3).
-/// - angle (angle) = 0deg: Angle to rotate the star around its origin.
+/// - angle (angle): Angle to rotate the star around its origin.
-/// - name (none, str): An optional name to identify the shape.
+/// - name (none,str): An optional name to identify the shape.
+/// - anchor (none,str):
+/// - ..style (style):
 ///
-/// ## Styling
+/// ### Styling
-/// Root: nstar
+/// Root: `nstar`
 /// - radius (number): The radius of the star's outer points.
 /// - inner-radius (number,ratio): The radius (if of type ratio, relative to the outer radius) of the star's inner points of the star's inner points.
 /// - show-inner (bool) = false: If true, also draws the inner polygon connecting the star's inner points.
-/// - fill (color, gradient): The fill color for the star.
+/// - fill (color,gradient): The fill color for the star.
-/// - stroke (color, thickness, ...): The stroke for the star and the inner polygon.
+/// - stroke (stroke): The stroke for the star and the inner polygon.
 #let n-star(origin, sides, angle: 0deg, name: none, anchor: none, ..style) = {
   assert(type(sides) == int and sides >= 3,
     message: "Invalid number of sides: " + repr(sides))